This guest post on hearing aid costs was contributed by Ed Belcher*, who put together this eye-opening, neat piece of analysis.

-The manufacturing and distribution costs of a hearing aid are upside-down in comparison to the manufacturing and distribution costs of an iPad.
+The manufacturing and distribution hearing aid costs are upside-down in comparison to the manufacturing and distribution costs of an iPad.

 The iPad is subject to hard, unfettered competition.
 Its manufacturer profit, marketing, R&D and dispensing costs combined take up 45% of the retail price.
 The production cost takes the balance (55%) of the retail price.

 Most hearing aids are made by the Big-6 consortium which shares patents and does business in a mutually beneficial way.
-The dispensing businesses sell the aids at a price around 3x their wholesale cost.
+The prices of hearing aids sold by dispensing businesses are around 3x their wholesale cost.
 In that case, the production cost of a hearing aid comprises only 8% of its bundled price.
 The remaining 92% is made up mostly of dispensing fees, administration salaries, and profits.

 Furthermore there is a more involved service component attached to hearing aid dispensing (however not as much as what is traditionally claimed).
 Hearing aid dispensing, based on personal experiences when shopping in varied businesses for hearing aids, took 1 hour for the exam and discussion of HA options; 1 hour for fitting and training; and up to 2 hours for up to four 30-minute adjustments/training, a total of 4 hours of contact time.
 Assuming $100 per hour, consultation should yield a total of $400 in dispensing service fees.

-In any case, the comparison is still startling and should raise questions on whether the industry is really operating at its most favorable level for the consumer.
+In any case, the comparison is still startling and should raise questions on whether the industry and hearing aid costs are really operating at its most favorable level for the consumer.
 Let’s look at the next piece of analysis.

 The aforementioned hearing aid that a dispenser buys for $1000 costs about $250 to make, as we saw with the previous example.
 So we start with the $250 production cost.